tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

   <img src="{{ site.url }}/img/pitl01/variables-width-height.png" class="fullwidth" />
 </figure>

-The `width` and `height` are system variables that store the dimensions of the display window.
+`width` and `height` are system variables that store the dimensions of the display window.
 However, you are not limited to system variables.
-When declaring your own variables, you assign a value using an `=` sign (assignment operator):
+When declaring your own variables, you assign a value using an `=` sign (assignment operator).
+Try this out with a new variable named "x":

 {% highlight py %}
 ...